Disney Music Group

 Disney Music Group (DMG) is the music recording and publishing arm of Walt Disney Studios, a division of Disney Entertainment, which is owned by The Walt Disney Company.
 It is located at the studio's headquarters in Burbank, California.
 The division's subsidiaries consist of two owned record labels—Walt Disney Records and Hollywood Records—along with Disney Music Publishing, the publishing entity that administers the company's music, as well as Disney Concerts.
+Disney Music's Vevo account on YouTube is currently one of the most-viewed YouTube channels as of June 2023.

 Background

 From the founding of The Walt Disney Company in 1923, music has been key to the success of the organization.
 Both public-domain and original music were used for the initial cartoons, but, since neither Walt Disney nor Roy O. Disney had any music industry experience, the studio had to rely on outside music publishers.
 In 1928, Walt Disney released the first Mickey Mouse motion picture, Steamboat Willie, which became the first animated short-subject film with sound.
-Two other unreleased Mickey Mouse shorts had been previously-produced and were subsequently given soundtracks prior to their eventual premieres.
+Two other unreleased Mickey Mouse shorts had been previously produced and were subsequently given soundtracks prior to their eventual premieres.
 In 1929, Walt Disney and Carl Stalling wrote "Minnie's Yoo-Hoo", the first song from the Walt Disney Studios, for Mickey's Follies.
 On December 16, 1929, the Disney Film Recording Company, Limited was incorporated as a subsidiary of Walt Disney Productions.

 Saul Bourne at Irving Berlin Music approached the studio after seeing Three Little Pigs with interest in the publishing rights for its theme song, "Who's Afraid of the Big Bad Wolf?".
 With Disney partnering with Bourne and Berlin, this partnership led to the song being recorded twice by the Don Bestor Orchestra (released by Victor Records) and Bill Scotti Orchestra (released by Bluebird Records).
 The song was a hit and a Depression era anthem.

 Walt Disney Productions then began licensing out its music with the record company either selecting its own or Disney's talent to record the music.
 Until 1936, no one had issued an actual song track recording on disc.
-RCA's HMV label released a selection of Disney short film music in England with the US release a year later.
+RCA's Victor label released a selection of Disney short film music in England with the US release a year later.
 The Snow White and the Seven Dwarfs soundtrack album released by Victor was the first feature film soundtrack.
 Disney had sold its rights to the Snow White music to Bourne Co.
 Music as they needed more funds to complete the film.

 In 1938, Fantasound—the first Surround sound system—was designed and tested by Walt Disney Productions for the release of Fantasia.
 In 1943, Academy of Motion Picture Arts and Sciences nominated Walt Disney Productions for two Academy Award categories in recognition of Bambi; Music, Scoring of a Dramatic or Comedy Picture and Music, Best Song for its song, "Love is a Song".